Infamous (2006 film): Development

 Douglas McGrath first conceived of Infamous as far back as 2000.
 He approached Christine Vachon of Killer Films with the concept, and she liked the idea and told him to write a script.
-McGrath wrote half the script before shelving it so he could write and direct Nicholas Nickelby.
+McGrath wrote half the script before shelving it so he could write and direct Nicholas Nickleby.
 After that film was released, he returned to working on Infamous.
 After finishing the script, Vachon showed it to Warner Independent, which she had a first look deal with, and they greenlit the project immediately.
 The film was made on about a $12 million budget.
 For the role of Truman Capote, both McGrath's agent, Sam Cohn, and Ellen Lewis, his casting director, suggested Toby Jones on the very first day when they got the script.
 McGrath auditioned many actors for the part but realized Jones was right not only for his physical resemblance, but because of how immersed he was in the role.
 McGrath said: "We did end up casting him after a long, long search of better known actors where we auditioned and tested and met with lots of people who really wanted to play the part.
 But when I read with them — and they were wonderful actors — they always seemed like wonderful actors doing a very good impersonation of Truman.
 But they didn’t actually fully become Truman Capote.
 You never fully forgot who they were and accepted them as Truman — until Toby."
 Toby Jones studied Capote's mannerisms extensively and was able to get the voice right after protruding his lower jaw out just slightly, which he noticed Capote did.
-McGrath claims that he showed the film to a childhood friend of Capote's and she was so struck by Toby Jones's resemblance both in appearance and voice to Capote, that she believed Capote was in the room for the first time since his death.
+Woody Allen, who knew Truman Capote, introduced McGrath to Dick Cavett, who gave the production access to every single one of his interviews with Truman Capote.
+McGrath claims that he showed the film to a childhood friend of Capote's and she was so struck by Jones' resemblance both in appearance and voice to Capote, that she believed Capote was in the room for the first time since his death.